sciborg/Steem-Chat/README.md

 # Steemit-Chat
-The Official for all Steem/Steemit talk Come and join us
+The Official place for all Steem/Steemit talk.
+Come and join us